Fact-checked by the SnapMessages editorial team

 Running a Full Malware Scan

-If the scan finds anything, quarantine and remove it immediately.
-Some sophisticated malware can survive a standard removal — in those cases, a full operating system reinstall may be necessary.
+When the scan finds something, quarantine and remove it immediately.
+Some sophisticated malware can survive a standard removal.
+In those cases, a full operating system reinstall may be necessary.
 It sounds extreme, but it is the only guaranteed clean slate.

 Checking for Spyware on Mobile

 Email hacks increasingly originate from mobile devices.
-If you access email on your phone, that device needs scrutiny too.
-Unfamiliar apps, battery drain, unusual data usage, and overheating are all signs of potential spyware.
+Accessing email on your phone means that device needs scrutiny too.
+Unfamiliar apps, unusual battery drain, and overheating are signs of potential spyware, though none of these alone is definitive.
 Understanding how spyware operates on phones and how to remove it is an important part of any complete security response.

 For Android users, check app permissions carefully.
 For iPhone users, review device management profiles under Settings.
-Any unknown configuration profile is a serious red flag that should be removed immediately.
+Any unknown configuration profile should be removed immediately, it is a serious red flag.

-If you suspect your device is compromised, change your email password from a clean device — a separate computer, a friend’s phone, or a library computer — before changing it on the potentially infected machine.
+When you suspect your device is compromised, change your email password from a clean device, a separate computer, a friend’s phone, or a library computer, before changing it on the potentially infected machine.
 This prevents a keylogger from capturing your new credentials the moment you type them.

 Notify Your Contacts and Limit Collateral Damage